ryan-mcclue/ryan-mcclue/src/knowledge.md

 # Performance
 TODO: refer to 'perf' repo

+peripheral clock source can affect power. faster clock, more power. however, a 32KHz accurate crystal more voltage than less accurate oscillator

+Various synthetic benchmarks indicative of performace, e.g.
+DMIPS (Dhrystone Million Instructions per Second) for integer and WMIPS (Whetstone) for floating point

 Timing:
 Often need to guarantee response in say 40ms.
 Generally in embedded, 5ms is an eternity for an ISR.